Halifax f.p.

 Halifax f.p. is an Australian television crime series produced by Nine Network from 1994 to 2002.
-The series stars Rebecca Gibney as Doctor Jane Halifax, a forensic psychiatrist investigating cases involving the mental state of suspects or victims.
+The series stars Rebecca Gibney as Doctor Jane Halifax, a forensic psychiatrist (f.p.) investigating cases involving the mental state of suspects or victims.
 The series is set in Melbourne.

 The producers of the film were Beyond Simpson Le Mesurier; Australian Film Finance Corporation and aired on the Nine Network Australia Pty Ltd. The budget for each episode was an average of AU$1.3 million.
 Funding came in part from the Australian Film Finance Corporation and Film Victoria.

 The show was a set of 21 stand-alone television films, spread over six series.
 Each was between 90 and 120 minutes long, with a new "episode" airing roughly every few months during its eight-year run.
 The series aired in more than 60 countries.
 In August–October 2020, a short weekly revival of the series, called Halifax: Retribution, was also aired.